phamhoangtuan/tomato_timer/README.md

 # Know issues:

 - <b>_simpleaudio.SimpleaudioError: Unable to start queue. -- CODE: -66681</b>: Library error that can't play sound more than 4 times.
 Will investigate more

+# TODO:

+- Change the print info to be more informative
+- Write more tests